creationix/nibs/README.md

 # Nibs Serialization Format

+Nibs is a new binary serialization format with the following set of priorities:

+## Fast Random Access Reads

+This format is designed to be read in-place (similar to cap'n proto) so that arbitrarily large documents can be read with minimal memory or compute requirements.
+For example a 1 TiB mega nibs document could be read from a virtual block device where blocks are fetched from the network on-demand and the initial latency to start walking the data structure would be nearly instant.
+Large documents could also be written to local NVMe drives and loaded to RAM using memmap.

+To enable this random access, all values are either inline (just the nibs pair) or contain a prefix length so that a single indirection can jump to the next value.
+Also some types like the [proposed `array` type](https://github.com/creationix/nibs/issues/4) enable O(1) lookup of arrays of any size.
+Userspace types using the proposed tags can enable O(1) misses and O(log n) hits for trees.

+## Compact on the Wire

+Nibs tries to balance between compactness and simplicity and finds a nice middle ground.
+Especially when combined with the [proposed `ref` type](https://github.com/creationix/nibs/issues/4), typical JSON payloads can be made considerably smaller.
+Numbers are very compact, binary can be enbedded as-is without base64 or hex encoding, etc.

+## Simple to Implement

+One of the main goals of nibs vs existing formats is it aims to be simple implement.
+It should be possible for a single developer with experience writing serilization libraries to have an initial working version very quickly so that new languages/tools can easily adopt it.
+This also means that these libraries are likely to have no dependencies themselves keeping it lean.

+## Simple to Understand

+Another goal is for the format itself to be simple to understand and think about.
+The nibs-pair encoding is the same for all value types.
+The types are grouped into similar behavior.
+Anything complex is pushed out to userspace.

+# Format Specification

 All multi-byte numbers in this spec are assumed to be little-endian.

 In this document *"should"* means that an implementation is recommended to work this way.